Discreet Confidential Consultation (213) 374-3952

 For example, if there are injuries on the victim consistent with their story and consistent with being raped, that would be evidence they could use to attempt to prosecute somebody for this crime.

 Bruises, cuts, and other injuries are consistent with somebody who has been raped.
-What they'll do is they will bring the alleged victim in for a SART examination, which is a comprehensive medical and forensic examination conducted by a nurse practitioner or a doctor.
+They'll bring the alleged victim in for a SART examination, which is a comprehensive medical and forensic evaluation conducted by a nurse practitioner or a doctor.
 They will look at their entire body to see if they can find injuries consistent with somebody who's been raped.

 Without this corroboration, it is tough for the prosecutors to prove the case.
 The defense is also entitled to have their expert look at the results of the SART examination and give an opinion on whether they think the alleged victim was raped.